electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 ![States](https://imgur.com/Noz1EXu.png)
 - Click on **Activate** button.
 In the pop up click **Activate**
 ![Activate](https://imgur.com/H7zBYSy.png)
+- Do not close Salesforce page

 ### Step 10: Build and Run the Electric Imp Application

+- Return back to the Electric Imp IDE page.
+- Make sure your device is Online (powered on, connected to your WiFi, IDE shows the device is in **Online** state).
+- Click **Build and Run** to build and launch the code.
+- Look at the log window of the IDE to see the logs from your running application.
+- If you see **\[Agent] 	ERROR: Not logged into Salesforce.** error logs, it means your application is not authorized to connect to Salesforce yet.
-These examples use OAuth 2.0 for authentication, so the agent has been set up as a web server to handle the log in.
+  - This example uses OAuth 2.0 for authentication.
+The IMP agent has been set up as a web server to handle the authentication procedure.
-Go to the Electric Imp IDE and select your device from the sidebar for the final setup steps.

-- Hit **Build and Run** to save and launch the code
-- Click on the agent url to launch the log in page
+  - Click on the agent url in the IDE.
-- Log into Salesforce

 ![IDE Screenshot](https://imgur.com/6rm6FBf.png)

-Your App should now be up and running.
-You can monitor the device logs in the IDE, or log into Salesforce web portal to see updates there.
+  - You will be redirected to the login page.
+  - Log into Salesforce on that page.
+  - If login is successful the page should display **"Authentication complete - you may now close this window"**
+  - Close that page and return to the IDE page.
+- Make sure there are no more errors in the logs.
+- Make sure there are periodic logs like this **\[Agent] 	Readings sent successfully**
+- Your application is now up and running.

 ### Step 11: Install Device in Refrigerator